Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/slingshot-api/rest-api/dashboard-list.md

 | 403 (Forbidden) |The server understands the request, but the request cannot be authorized.
 This can happen, for example, when you try reading an object without access.
 No need for re-authentication.  |
 | 404 (Not Found) |The requested resource cannot be found by the server.
 This can be, for example, due to a specified object that doesn’t exist. |

-Example of a successful request:
+Example of a successful request body:

 ```
 {